appleseedhq/appleseed-maya/docs/source/shaders/utilities/as_triplanar.rst

 asTriplanar
 ***********

 A triplanar projection shader, allowing individual texture(s) to be projected along the object's X, Y and Z axis, and blended.
+It can be used to blend colors or tangent space normal maps.

 |